PowerPointLabs/PowerPointLabs-Website/README.md

 Write the document using Google Docs, and share it with project mentor for document review.
 When document review is passed, [this script](https://github.com/mangini/gdocs2md) can be used to generate the Markdown from Google Docs document.

 Then use the generated Markdown to construct the web page.
 Modification of styles and image links may be required.

+#### 4. Add new HTML dependencies utilizing inlining/concatenation of JS & CSS

+1. Make sure that the dependencies themselves do not depend on some other dynamic dependency (if dynamic dependency, it is advised to link it with external link).
+2. Download local copies of the JS/CSS file and store them anywhere in the project directory.
+3. Link them in the HTML files as per normal (look at existing dependencies for example).

+`rake inline` will automatically find and replace the script or link tag with the respective file contents.